Estimating SARS-CoV-2 Seroprevalence: Applications

 \subsection{Belgium seroprevalence study}

-The standardized Rogan-Gladen methods were applied to a nationwide SARS-CoV-2 seroprevalence study in Belgium conducted across seven week-long collection rounds between March and October 2020 \citep{herzog_seroprevalence_2021}.
+The standardized Rogan-Gladen methods were applied to a nationwide SARS-CoV-2 seroprevalence study in Belgium conducted across seven week-long collection rounds between March and October 2020 \citep{herzog_seroprevalence_2022}.
 The final collection round took place before the first vaccine authorization in the European Union in December 2020.
 Residual sera were collected in a stratified random sample from private laboratories encompassing a wide geographical network, with stratification by age group (10 year groups from 0-9, 10-19, \dots, 90-plus), sex (male or female), and region (Wallonia, Flanders, or Brussels).
 The presence of SARS-CoV-2 IgG antibodies was determined using a semi-quantitative EuroImmun ELISA.
-Based on validation studies of $n_1 = 181$ RT-PCR confirmed COVID-19 cases and $n_2 = 326$ pre-pandemic negative controls, sensitivity and specificity were estimated to be $\hat \sigma_e = .851$ and $\hat \sigma_p = .988$ \citep[][Table S1.1]{herzog_seroprevalence_2021}.
+Based on validation studies of $n_1 = 181$ reverse transcription PCR-confirmed COVID-19 cases and $n_2 = 326$ pre-pandemic negative controls, sensitivity and specificity were estimated to be $\hat \sigma_e = .851$ and $\hat \sigma_p = .988$ \citep[][Table S1.1]{herzog_seroprevalence_2022}.
 The number of samples for assessing seroprevalence varied between $n_3 = $ 2,960 and $n_3 = $ 3,910 across the seven collection rounds.

-In our analysis, we estimated nationwide seroprevalence in Belgium during each collection round standardized by age group, sex, and province (11 total), using 2020 stratum proportion data from the Belgian \citet{federal_planning_bureau_federal_2021}.
-Province was used rather than region to match the covariates selected for weighting in \citet{herzog_seroprevalence_2021}.
+In this analysis, nationwide seroprevalence in Belgium was estimated during each collection round standardized by age group, sex, and province (11 total), using 2020 stratum proportion data from the Belgian \citet{federal_planning_bureau_federal_2021}.
+Province was used rather than region to match the covariates selected for weighting in \citet{herzog_seroprevalence_2022}.
+Table~\ref{tab:belgium} compares the sex, age group, and province distributions in collection rounds 1 and 7 to the Belgian population as a whole.
+The seroprevalence study samples were similar to the population, although the study overrepresented older persons and underrepresented younger persons relative to the population.
 In six of the seven collection rounds nonpositivity arose, with between 2 to 15 of the 220 strata not sampled, so restricted target populations were used for computation of $\hat \pi_{SRG}$.
 For $\hat \pi_{SRGM}$, each logistic regression model had main effects for age group, sex, and province, as well as an interaction term between age group and sex.